foam-framework/foam/tutorial/todo/5-view.md

 For our `Todo` model, it guessed `title`.
 That's a good guess, but we'd like to have the `isCompleted` checkbox next to each item in the list.

-### Base views
+### View basics

-FOAM has three main models you might want to extend to build your own custom
-view:

-- `foam.ui.View` completely re-renders itself every time its `data` changes.
-- `foam.ui.SimpleView` doesn't react at all when its `data` changes.
-- `foam.ui.md.DetailView` doesn't repaint itself - it expects its child views to update themselves if their portion of the `data` changed.

-The choice between them isn't always clear.
-Generally, `SimpleView` is for views of a single value, like a string or boolean, while `DetailView` is for modeled objects.

-Since we're building a "citation" or "summary" view for a `Todo`, we'll use `foam.ui.md.DetailView` as our base class.
+FOAM's U2 view library is based on `foam.u2.Element`. `Element` has several methods for building DOM elements and wiring up reactive values.
+There is also a template syntax, which we will use here.

+`foam.u2.View` is an important subclass of `Element`.
+It adds a `data`, property, representing the object currently being viewed. `data` might be a modeled object, or a string or other Javascript value.

 ### Creating our view

-First, let's make a new directory `PROJECT/js/com/todo/ui`, with a new file `TodoCitationView.js`:
+First, let's make a new directory `PROJECT/js/com/todo/u2`, with a new file `TodoCitationView.js`:

     PROJECT